ElsaLopez133/edhoc-psk-formal-analysis/models/README.md

 #### Automated running

-To run all the lemmas and calculate the time and steps, there is a python script (automated_run.py).
-To run it:
+To run all the lemmas and record runtime and proof steps:

 ```bash
 python3 automated_run.py